UBC-MDS/Online-Shoppers-Purchasing-Intention-Prediction/README.md

 To replicate our analysis:
 1. Clone this GitHub repository to your local machine and navigate to the project root.
-2. Create an environment from the environment by running the command `conda env create --file environment.yml` in terminal.
+2. Create an environment from the `conda-lock.yml` file by running the command `conda-lock install --name online-shopping-prediction conda-lock.yml` in terminal.
 3. Activate the environment by running the command `conda activate online-shopping-prediction`.
 4. Open JupyterLab by running the command `jupyter lab` in terminal.
 5. Change the kernel in the JupyerLab web application: